angelammmm/FAQ-Chat-Bot-With-AWS-Lex-Bot/README.md

    - **Response Slots**:
      - Add simple text responses for each intent.
-By going to the slot menu and select "Add Slot" and choose Add blank slot type.
-After you can define your responses to the intent.
-I choose restrict to slot values due to the company only offering select services.
-You can define the slot type values by entering the word of the itme such as "Subscription" or "Laptop".
-Once they are set to your needs save the slot and navigate back to your Order Bot.
+By going to the slot menu select "Add Slot" and choose to Add blank slot type.
+After that, you can define your responses to the intent.
+I choose to restrict slot values due to the company only offering select services.
+You can define the slot type values by entering the keyword, such as "Subscription" or "Laptop."
+Once they are set to your needs, save the slot and navigate back to your Order Bot.

        ![slot values](https://github.com/user-attachments/assets/78401843-f395-4f60-b689-0e4be47695c8)

 - **Setup Slots For Your Intent**:
-In order for your Lex Bot to understand what information is needed in order to fufill the intent.
-You must create your slot and specify the data you are looking for since we have created our slot permatirs it should be listed under slot type.
+In order for your Lex Bot to understand what information is needed in order to fulfill the intent.
+You must create your slot and specify the data you are looking for.
+Since we have created our slot parameters, it should be listed under slot type.
 And you may prompt the user for information.

   ![Capture](https://github.com/user-attachments/assets/0b40e585-761c-4f3d-b69e-e2adc00d43aa)

-  I created two more slots to gather the users name and ask for them to define which subscription service they wanted.
-Yearly, Monthly ECT.
+  I created two more slots to gather the users' names and ask them to define which subscription service they wanted: annual or monthly ECT.
   ![all slots](https://github.com/user-attachments/assets/e666e46f-8d39-4c76-88f6-03ed5835f241)

 - **Intent Confirmation**:
-Once you have created all your slot respomnses specify your confirmation promp to the user.
+Once you have created all your slot responses, specify your confirmation prompt to the user.
 I chose "Great to meet you, {YourName}.
 Your {ProductType} order has been placed!".
-But you can enter anythging that will let your user know the bot acknoledges the requested task or information as completed.
+But you can enter anything that will let your user know the bot acknowledges the requested task or information as completed.
 ![confirmation](https://github.com/user-attachments/assets/aaa99098-0941-466f-ae59-e5f5a66791e5)

 - **Test Your ChatBot**:
-- Once you have finished creating your bot select build this may take several minutes to finish once it is completed it will offer you to test it.
-Prompt the bot with your sample utterances if it responds according to plan then you are ready to deploy your bot!
+- Once you have finished creating your bot, select build.
+This may take several minutes to finish; once it is completed, it will allow you to test it.
+Prompt the bot with your sample utterances.
+If it responds according to plan, then you are ready to deploy your bot!
-  Here is my test responses and an overview of how it is mapped in the Visual Builder.
+  Here are my test responses and an overview of how it is mapped in the Visual Builder.
  ![Test case](https://github.com/user-attachments/assets/91795d26-21b6-40f4-8591-c5346c765f6c)

 ![order confirmation](https://github.com/user-attachments/assets/b15e5f21-84b8-4f06-afb0-a593472e0bb9)